 Faculty members dissatisfied with decisions affecting their salaries may forward a documented appeal through their dean to the provost.
+Faculty in health sciences units dissatisfied with decisions affecting their salaries may forward a documented appeal through their dean, the vice president for research and health sciences, to the provost.
 Only after following this procedure may faculty members refer the matter to the Faculty Grievance Committee.